 The benefits of discovering and embracing more of who you are extend further than your relationships.
-When you reconnect with parts of yourself and can express those parts in other areas of your life, your whole life improves!
+When you reconnect with parts of yourself that have been disowned since childhood or even infancy, your whole life experience improves.

-1. Really listen to your partner and really see them.
+1. Learn to listen to your partner with full attention and really see them

-Try to see who in them is speaking and listen for the vulnerability that self might be experiencing underneath what they are actually saying.
+Try to see who in your partner is speaking and listen for the vulnerability that self might be experiencing underneath what they are saying.
 The more you listen, the more your partner will open up.
 (My ebook The Simplest Relationship Remedy explains how to listen better.)

-When you listen to yourself, consider whether you are truly expressing your feelings and/or thoughts or if you are operating on autopilot and possibly trying not to rock the boat?
+When you listen to yourself, consider where the feelings and thoughts you are expressing come from.
+Are you operating on autopilot?
+Maybe trying not to rock the boat?
 Or are you trying to ‘win’ an argument?
 What are your reactions?
 What do you really want to do or say?
 What do you really feel?
 What rules do you feel you are trying to follow?

-You don’t have to express all this out loud to your partner but use what comes up for you for your own information about which selves you might be identified with in this particular bonding pattern.
+You don’t have to express all this out loud to your partner but use what comes up for your own information about the selves you might be identified with in this particular bonding pattern.

 Find out what your needs and wants are and look after them.
-The more you take care of yourself, the less power the bonding patterns have, and the freer both you and your partner become to be yourselves more fully.
+The more you take care of yourself, the less power the bonding patterns have, and the freer both you and your partner will become to relate as complete people.

 More Relationship Resources

-My ebook The Simplest Relationship Remedy gives you three practical techniques to break a bonding pattern and start the healing process in a relationship instantly.
+My ebook The Simplest Relationship Remedy gives you three practical techniques to break a bonding pattern and start the healing process in a relationship.

-My ebook The Perfect Relationship gives you the ten essential steps to make your relationship work and last.
+My ebook The Perfect Relationship guides you through the ten essential steps to make a relationship work and last.